 Evidence of residency within the District;

-Immunization records or an appropriate waiver; and
+Immunization records or an appropriate waiver as described in Policy 3525; and

 Student records from the previously attended public school, if any, and any other records providing academic background information.

 Dual enrolled students may enter any program available to other students subject to the same responsibilities and standards of behavior and performance that apply to any student’s participation.